tfpf/mersenne-twister/README.md

 cd mersenne-twister
 ./install.sh
 ```
-You can change `Prefix` and `LibraryDestinationWindows` in [`Makefile`](Makefile) to change the installation location,
+You can change `Prefix` in [`Makefile`](Makefile) to change the installation location, but then you may additionally
-but then you may additionally have to configure the search paths of your compiler and linker.
+have to configure the search paths of your compiler and linker.

 ### Demo
 To see it in action, put the following code in a file `example.c`: